one-bash/one.share/README.md

 [one.bash][] + one.share = an awesome shell.

-one.share is the one.bash official repo, which provides common aliases, completions, plugins, configs, bin, sub for [one.bash][].
+The one.share is the one.bash official repo, which provides common aliases/completions/plugins/configs/bin/sub for [one.bash][].

 ## Features